 ☐ How does Dijkstra's algorithm handle network changes or failures, and what strategies does it use to ensure network stability?

 See Slide 5.11

-☐Do we need to know how to write Dijkstra's algorithm in exam or need to know how it works?
+☐ Do we need to know how to write Dijkstra's algorithm in the exam, or do we need to know how it works?

-How to find the path using it in the exam.
+How do you find the path using it in the exam?